What It Is

 Types of Child Care

-- Licensed Child Care Centers Type I and Type II - A licensed type I child care facility is a facility that regularly provides child care services for four or more children in a non-residential setting; or 13 or more children in a residential setting.
-A licensed type II child care facility is the primary residence where child care is regularly provided for at least seven, but no more than 12 children, including no more than 12 children related to the licensee.
+Licensed Early Childhood Provider Type I and Type II - A licensed type I child care facility is a facility that regularly provides child care services for four or more children in a non-residential setting or 13 or more children in a residential setting.
+A licensed type II child care facility is the primary physical location where child care is regularly provided for at least seven, but no more than 12, children including no more than 12 children related to the licensee.

 Are you interested in opening a child care center?